rbind/Dong/content/en-about.md

 **About My Blog**

-Personal research and life-style blog, do not reproduce without permission.
+Personal research- and life-style blog, do not reproduce without permission.

 Created with Hugo + Blogdown.
 The template is kindly provided by [Xie Yihui](https://yihui.name).